mahi2025/mahi2025/README.md

 My journey in tech began through ALX Full-Stack software Engineering program, where I gained a strong foundation in C programming and Bash scripting.
 The program helped me to improve my problem solving and technical skills.

-I’m currenly learning Java and Obejct-Oriented programming as part of my CS studies.
+I’m currenly learning Data Structure and Algorithm and Java-Obejct-Oriented programming as part of my CS studies.